 Upon arriving at Red River Hospital, you will be greeted by one of our intake specialists who will arrange for you to complete a comprehensive assessment and answer any questions that you may have.
 The intake assessment is conducted by a licensed professional and then reviewed by a team member or supervisor, in order to determine if we can fully provide for the patient’s specific needs.
 Once approved for admission, the physician is contacted and the admissions process begins.
 Our dedicated psychiatric staff and multidisciplinary treatment team work diligently to provide individualized treatment and family support to all who are served.
 When treating those who are struggling with adjustment disorder, we utilize a variety of therapeutic techniques, including the following:

 Detoxification: When patients come to Red River and are struggling with chemical dependency concerns, we provide a 5-7 day stay in our detox unit.
 During detox, everyone receives 24-hour nurse monitoring as all toxic substances are removed from the body.
 To learn more about our detoxification process, please see the detox page.

 Medication management: In some instances, medication may help those who have been diagnosed with adjustment disorder because it can help manage any existing symptoms of depression or anxiety.
 All patients are seen daily by a psychiatrist in order to ensure the effectiveness of the medication and to make any changes that may be required.

 Group therapy: Our inpatient treatment is group-focused and a number of different groups are held each day.
 Some of the major topics covered in group sessions may include effective communication skills, conflict resolution, anger management, appropriate assertive behavior skills, and medication management.
-On our progressive care unit, additional groups and activities are held in order to assist in reality orientation.
+On our geriatric unit, additional groups and activities are held in order to assist in reality orientation.